Local Transcription Models in 2026: Parakeet, Whisper, and More

 Size: ~640 MB — Languages: English + 24 European languages

-Parakeet is the default model in Resonant for a reason.
+Parakeet is the model Resonant ships.
 It was built by NVIDIA on NeMo FastConformer architecture, trained on over 660,000 hours of audio, and it shows.
 Word error rates on English, German, Spanish, Italian, and French are among the lowest of any locally-runnable model.

 It auto-detects language across 25 European languages — you don't need to tell it what you're speaking.
 German comes in at 5.04% WER on FLEURS benchmarks.
 Spanish at 3.45%.
 Italian at 3.00%.
 For English dictation specifically, it's hard to beat at any price.